Anjali-kri/Temprature_converter/README.md

 # Temprature_converter
- in this project i convert degree to fahrenhight
+ in this project i convert Celcius to fahrenhiet